The Roles, Risks, and Stages of Personal Injury Trials

 Cross-examination has been called “the great steam engine to the truth.”

-Once the plaintiff completes the direct examination of their witness, the defense will perform a cross-examination of the witness.
+Once the plaintiff completes the direct examination of their witness, the defense will cross-examine the witness.

 The primary purpose of cross-examination is to obtain favorable facts from the witness.
-Another objective is to damage the witness’s credibility, known as impeaching the witness.
+Another objective is to damage the witness’s credibility, a process known as impeachment.

-The defense lawyer will try to paint the witness in the most unfavorable light possible by challenging the witness’s inability to recall events accurately and bias in favor of the plaintiff’s case.
+The defense lawyer will try to paint the witness in the most unfavorable light possible by challenging the witness’s ability to recall events accurately and biasing the case in favor of the plaintiff.

-This attack on the witness’s credibility is usually accomplished using clever leading questions.
+This attack on the witness’s credibility is usually carried out through clever leading questions.

 Leading Questions in Cross-Examination

 A leading question is defined as one in which the answer is implied within the body of the question.
-The court permits leading questions in the cross-examination of the witness.
+The court permits leading questions in cross-examination.

-While defense counsel cannot badger the witness or be overly argumentative, the court will allow room for some aggressive and challenging questions to be asked.
+While defense counsel cannot badger the witness or be overly argumentative, the court will allow some aggressive and challenging questions.

 Watch California Personal Injury Attorney Mike Rafi Discuss Negotiating A Personal Injury Case: